JOBS IN ENVIRONMENT

 - GreenBiz Jobs

-- There is everything from Head Gardener to Environmental Engineer.
+- There are all sorts of jobs listed, from Head Gardener to Resrouce Conservation Manager, to Environmental Engineer.

 - Society for Ecological Restoration International

-- SER has a 'Working' section, with professional employment listings, internships and volunteer opportunities.
+- SER has a career section under 'Resources', with professional employment listings, internships and volunteer opportunities.

-- Practical information for Environmental Professionals in the Southeast U.S., the site has jobs in their 'Marketplace' section.
+- Practical information for Environmental Professionals in the Southeast U.S., the site has jobs in their 'Classifieds' section.
 Most job openings are in Florida.

 - Land Trust Alliance

 - Job openings with Land Trusts tend to be administrative management positions with a few field jobs.
-This is a grwoing field of work.
+This is a growing field of work.

 - A professional registry with news and list of credentialed professionals.
 The Job Bank offers a variety of opportunities to NREP-certified professionals and the people who want to hire them.

-- Check for current postings.
-A key feature of this site is the extensive list of private sector companies which may be helpful to job seekers in identifying future employers.
+- A key feature of this site is the extensive list of private sector companies which may be helpful to job seekers in identifying future employers.
+Covers environmental employment in the USA and Canada, including natural, green and science listings.

 - School for Field Studies